Maree Hunt, PhD

 In addition to human learning lab projects about impulsivity and gambling:

-I am part of a TLRI-funded team working on a project about information literacy
+I am part of a TLRI-funded team working on a project about information literacy.
+Read updates about our project on our project blog here.

 I have recently completed a three-year fellowship project investigating gambling funded by a research grant from Te Rau Matatini.